Highlight Rows in Excel (Table of Contents)

-The steps to highlight every other row in excel by using excel table are as follows:
+The steps to highlight every other row in excel by using an excel table are as follows:

 Step 1: Select the entire data entered in the excel sheet.

-Step 3: After selecting the table option or creating the table, you will get ‘Create Table’ dialog In that dialog box click on ‘OK’.
+Step 3: After selecting the table option or creating the table, you will get the ‘Create Table’ dialog.
+In that dialog box, clicks on ‘OK’.

 The above figure shows how every other row is highlighted.

-If you want your data to look or appear in a different style or format, select the ‘Table Styles’ option from the ‘Design’ tab as shown in below figure
+If you want your data to look or appear in a different style or format, select the ‘Table Styles’ option from the ‘Design’ tab, as shown in the below figure.

-In the below figure, it shows how modification could be done to your table by clicking the design tab and then selecting the ‘Table Styles’ option and then selecting your preferred style.
+The below figure shows how modification could be done to your table by clicking the design tab, selecting the ‘Table Styles’ option, and selecting your preferred style.
 (Design->Table Styles)

 Method 2 – Using Conditional Formatting